json420/degu/doc/degu.client.rst

 >>> conn.request('PUT', '/foo/bar')
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

-In some circumstance you might want to explicitly close a connection using :meth:`Connection.close()`, although this will likewise be done automatically when the connection instance is garbage collected:
+In some circumstances you might want to explicitly close a connection using :meth:`Connection.close()`, although this will likewise be done automatically when the connection instance is garbage collected: